 Rental equipment dollar utilization (annual rental revenues divided by the average original rental fleet equipment costs) for the year ended December 31, 2013 improved to 35.7% from 35.3% in 2012, an increase of 0.4%.
 The increase in comparative rental equipment dollar utilization was primarily driven by a 6.9% increase in average rental rates and the mix of equipment rented, which was partially offset by a 1.8% decrease in rental equipment time utilization based on the number of rental equipment units available for rent.
-Rental equipment time utilization based on the number of rental equipment units available for rent was 65.7% for the year ended December 31, 2013 compared to 67.5% in the same period last year.
+Rental equipment time utilization based on the number of rental equipment 1, 2013 compared to 67.5% in the same period last year.
 Rental equipment time utilization as a percentage of original equipment cost was 70.8% for the year ended December 31, 2013 compared to 72.0% in the same period last year, a decrease of 1.2%.
 The decrease in equipment rental time utilization based on the number of units available for rent and based on original equipment cost is reflective of the 13.3% growth in our rental fleet size from \$883.0 million at December 31, 2012 to \$1.0 billion at December 31, 2013.